Xephz/sdl-renderer/README.md

 #sdl-renderer

 This is simple rendering engine built on SDL2 and openGL.
-Built as a learning exercise.
+Written as a learning exercise.
+Build with cMake.

 ##Dependencies